Amarillo, Texas Population 2019

 City Size and Population Density

 Amarillo has a population of over 199,000 people.
 The total area of the city is over 90 square miles and has a population density of 2,200 people per square mile.

 The city’s population is primarily white and makes up about 60% of the total population.
 About 6.3% of the population is black, 3.1% is Asian, and almost 29% of the population is Hispanic or Latino of any race.

 The biggest age group is 25 to 44, which makes up almost 29% of the population, followed closely by residents that are under the age of 18, who make up 27.9% of the population.
 Over 12% are at least 65 years old.

 There are a higher percentage of females than males, with 88.5 men for every 100 women.
 Over 14.5% of the population lives below the federal poverty line.

 Over 20% of the adults living in Amarillo have a bachelor’s degree.
 Almost 80% of residents over the age of 25 have their high school diploma.

 Amarillo Population Growth

-Amarillo has seen rapid growth throughout its history which is only expected to continue.
+Amarillo has seen rapid population growth throughout its history which is only expected to continue.
 The city’s population by the 1910 census had almost reach 10,000.
 By 1930, it surpassed 40,000 before growing to over 50,000 in the next decade.
 By 1960, Amarillo had over 137,000 residents.
 This number has continued to grow steadily with the exception of a 7.9% decline recorded at the 1970 census.
+Many of the population growths over time exceed 20,000 new residents every ten years.
 The city’s population is just under 200,000 according to recent estimates and is expected to surpass 204,000 residents this year.

 |Year||Population||Growth||Annual Growth Rate|